shikha1108/notes/technicalTerms.md

 ### SOLID Principles

+* What (If I have to talk about SOLID Principles, I can say that)
 >It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.
 The principles intended to make design easier, understandable.
 By using the principles, the system is maintainable, testable, scalable, and reusable.